biowess/healthsec-00/notes/troubleshooting-log.md

-# Troubleshooting Log — Phase 0 Hardening Lab
+# Troubleshooting Log: Phase 0 Hardening Lab

 This document captures the issues encountered while building the Phase 0 cybersecurity lab and the fixes that resolved them.
 It is written for clarity and reproducibility, while preserving the actual troubleshooting path.